 Eating vegetarian is becoming more and more popular each year as people are focus on healthy eating or reducing the number of animal that will be killed to be our food. ” However, every year for 9 days in September / October people across Thailand take this to a whole different level!

-The 2019 “Tesagan Gin Je” (pronounced “Jay”) festival is happening this year from September 28 to October 7.
+The 2020 “Tesagan Gin Je” (pronounced “Jay”) festival is happening this year from October 16-25 (dates tbc).
 Sometimes known as the Vegetarian festival it is technically more of a vegan festival (see below for definition of “Je”).

 While the Phuket Vegetarian Festival may be the largest activity in the country, many people across Thailand and especially those of Chinese ancestry stick strictly to “Je” food for the purposes of spiritual cleansing and merit-making.
 Sacred rituals are performed at various Chinese shrines and temples and predominantly in Phuket aesthetic displays such as walking barefooted over hot coals, tongue slashing and other ritualized mutilations are performed by entranced devotees known as “Ma Song”.

 During this period you will see many yellow flags all around Thailand and that means the vendors are selling “Je” food.
 In Bangkok you can get “Je” food in most areas and even 7-11 have special selection for the festival!